vmware/kube-fluentd-operator/README.md

 *kube-fluentd-operator* configures Fluentd in a Kubernetes environment.
 It compiles a Fluentd configuration from configmaps (one per namespace) - similar to how Ingress controllers compiles Nginx configuration based on Ingress resources.
 This way only one instance of Fluentd can handle all log shipping while the cluster admin need not coordinate with namespace admins.

-Cluster administrators set up Fluentd once only and namespace owners can configure log routing as they wish. *kube-fluentd-operator* will re-configure Fluentd accordingly and make sure logs originating from a namespace will not be accessible by other tenants/namespace.
+Cluster administrators set up Fluentd once only and namespace owners can configure log routing as they wish. *kube-fluentd-operator* will re-configure Fluentd accordingly and make sure logs originating from a namespace will not be accessible by other tenants/namespaces.

 *kube-fluentd-operator* also extends the Fluentd configuration language to make it possible to refer to pods based on their labels and the container.
-Thie enables for very fined-grained targeting of logs for the purpose of pre-processing before shipping.
+This enables for very fined-grained targeting of log streams for the purpose of pre-processing before shipping.

+Finally, it is possible to ingest logs from a file on the container filesystem.
+While this is not recommended there are still legacy or misconfigured apps that still log to local file(s).

 ## Try it out